MRCIEU/epigraphdb-ctda/README.md

 `epigraphdb-pqtl` provides a simple and intuitive way to run pQTL MR analysis using the "TwoSampleMR" R package

-For more information on how to run the MR analysis, please check out R script `MR-pQTL-script.R`
+For more information on how to run the MR analysis, please check out R script `MR-xQTL-covid-19-script.R`

 ## EpiGraphDB pQTL PheWAS browser

-The [EpiGraphDB Proteome PheWAS browser](https://epigraphdb.org/pqtl/) currently contains the Mendelian randomization and sensitivity analyses results for 989 proteins and 225 traits, i.e. diseases and risk factors.
-To start using this browser, simply type a protein or trait name into the "search" field, for example, [ADAM19](https://epigraphdb.org/pqtl/ADAM19) or [Lung cancer](https://epigraphdb.org/pqtl/Lung%20cancer).
-The full list of proteins can be found by following the link on top of the "search" field.
+The [EpiGraphDB Covid-19 target-disease atlas](https://epigraphdb.org/ctda/) currently contains the Mendelian randomization and sensitivity analyses results for 353 drug targets effects on COvid-19 and 622 other phenotypes, i.e. diseases and risk factors.
+To start using this browser, simply type a target or phenotype name into the "search" field, for example, [JAK2](https://epigraphdb.org/ctda/JAK2) or [Lung cancer](https://epigraphdb.org/ctda/Lung%20cancer).
+The full list of targets can be found by following the link on top of the "search" field.

 ## Citation